HowtoHow to choose and combine colors – A thorough analysis of color combinations. -Part 1

 2. Complementary is overrated.

-In the 15 designs I inspected, these were the most common schemes I found:
+These were the most common schemes I did find:

-• Split-complementary (almost opposite of each-other on the color circle)
+• Split-complementary (almost opposite of each other on the color circle)

 • A new pattern I call the “K-Pattern” or “Triad-Variation.”
+I’ll come back to this later.

-• A mix of schemes, such as complementary combined with any of the above.
+• A mix of schemes, such as complementary combined with any of the above

 Below are three examples of the 90-degree palette and the k-pattern.
 The patterns can be recognized in the color wheel in the second image.